Databases, Streaming Architecture, Data Integration

 NoSQL Database Categories

-Understanding the four main NoSQL categories helps you choose the right database for your streaming use case:
+Understanding the main NoSQL categories helps you choose the right database for your streaming use case:

-Document Stores like MongoDB and Couchbase store data as JSON-like documents, making them ideal for event data with nested structures.
+Document Stores like MongoDB 8.0 store data as JSON-like documents, making them ideal for event data with nested structures.
 Their flexible schema accommodates evolving event formats without migrations.
+MongoDB Atlas (2025) now offers integrated Stream Processing for real-time aggregations directly within the database, eliminating the need for separate stream processors in many use cases.

-Wide-Column Stores like Apache Cassandra and ScyllaDB organize data in column families, optimized for massive write throughput.
+Wide-Column Stores like Apache Cassandra 5.0 and ScyllaDB organize data in column families, optimized for massive write throughput.
+ScyllaDB's C++ implementation delivers 10x higher throughput than Cassandra on identical hardware, often exceeding 1 million writes/second per node, making it the preferred choice for ultra-high-volume streaming workloads.
 Their architecture handles time-series data exceptionally well, making them perfect for IoT and telemetry streams.

 Core Real-Time Characteristics